SantoriniDave.com

 Best for: Tate Modern, St Paul’s, quieter riverside walks, Gatwick connections, and couples.

-The Blackfriars and Bankside stretch is slightly calmer than the London Eye end.
+The Blackfriars and Bankside stretch is calmer than the London Eye end.
 It is better for travelers who prioritize culture and food over big-ticket family attractions.
-You are close to the Tate Modern, Millennium Bridge, and St Paul’s Cathedral just across the river.
-Blackfriars Station is also very useful for Thameslink trains, which offer a direct service to Gatwick Airport.
-I find the atmosphere here more sophisticated and less frantic.
+You are close to Tate Modern, Millennium Bridge, and St Paul’s Cathedral just across the river.
+Blackfriars Station is also very useful for Thameslink trains, which offer a direct route to Gatwick Airport.
+I find the atmosphere here more sophisticated and less frantic than the Westminster Bridge end.

 Recommended hotels: